-- When using 64 bit Windows Server OSs, the following folder names cannot be specified for the installation folders. - "%SystemRoot%\System32\" - Folder names including "Program Files" (except the default "C:\Program Files (x86)") - 5.
-The [Start Copying Files] window will be displayed.
+- When using a 64-bit Windows Server OS, the following folder name cannot be specified for the installation folder. - "%SystemRoot%\System32\" - Folder names including "Program Files" (except the default "C:\Program Files (x86)")

+7. The [Start Copying Files] window will be displayed.

-Check that there are no mistakes in the contents displayed on the window, and then click <Install>>.
+Check that there are no mistakes in the contents displayed on the window, and then click [Install>].